 Local Plan Policy Strategic Priority Key Indicators Target (if applicable) Trigger for action Contingency/ Action Policy DM8 - New Buildings and Structures in the Rural Area 1, 5, 7 Appeal Decisions All permissions granted for new buildings in the Rural Area are in accordance with the Policy.
-(1) 2 decisions allowed on appeal where the Council originally refused to grant planning permissions for new buildings and structures in the Rural Area.
-(2) 2 decisions allowed on appeal where the Council originally refused to grant planning permission for the redevelopment of previously developed land in the Rural Area.
-(3) 2 decisions allowed on appeal where the Council originally refused to grant planning permission for the replacement of buildings and structures in the Rural Area.
-(4) 2 decisions allowed on appeal where the Council originally refused to grant planning permission for the replacement of buildings and structures in the Rural Area.
-(4) 2 decisions allowed on appeal where the Council originally refused to grant planning permission for residential outbuildings in (I - 4) Consider the circumstances of the decisions that have led to the trigger.
-(I - 4) Consider whether the Policy requirements need to be reviewed as part of a full or focused formal review of the Local Plan set out in Policy S I 3.
+2 decisions allowed on appeal where the Council originally refused to grant planning permissions for new buildings and structures in the Rural Area.
+2 decisions allowed on appeal where the Council originally refused to grant planning permission for the redevelopment of previously developed land in the Rural Area.
+2 decisions allowed on appeal where the Council originally refused to grant planning permission for the replacement of buildings and structures in the Rural Area.
+2 decisions allowed on appeal where the Council originally refused to grant planning permission for the residential outbuildings in residential outbuildings in (1 - 4) Consider the circumstances of the decisions that have led to the trigger.
+(1 - 4) Consider whether the Policy requirements need to be reviewed as part of a full or focused formal review of the Local Plan set out in Policy S13.

 Local Plan Policy Strategic Priority Key Indicators Target (if applicable) Trigger for action Contingency/ Action the Rural Area.
 Policy DM9 - Infilling in the Green Belt, Green Wedge and Rural Area 1, 5, 7 Appeal Decisions All permissions granted for infill dwellings in the Green Belt, Green Wedge and Rural Area are in accordance with the Policy.
-(1) 2 decisions allowed on appeal where the Council originally refused to grant planning permission for infilling in the Green Belt.
-(2) 2 decisions allowed on appeal where the Council originally refused to grant planning permission for infilling in the Green Wedge or Rural Area.
-(I - 2) Consider the circumstances of the decisions that have led to the trigger.
-(I - 2) Consider whether the Policy requirements need to be reviewed as part of a full or focused formal review of the Local Plan set out in Policy S I3.
+2 decisions allowed on appeal where the Council originally refused to grant planning permission for infilling in the Green Belt.
+2 decisions allowed on appeal where the Council originally refused to grant planning permission for infilling in the Green Wedge or Rural Area.
+(1 - 2) Consider the circumstances of the decisions that have led to the trigger.
+(1 - 2) Consider whether the Policy requirements need to be reviewed as part of a full or focused formal review of the Local Plan set out in Policy S13.
 Policy DM10 - Change of Use (Land and Buildings) and Engineering Operations 5, 7 Appeal Decisions All permissions granted for extensions to existing buildings within the Green belt, Green Wedge and Rural Area are in accordance with the Policy.
 (1) 2 decisions allowed on appeal where the Council originally refused to grant planning permission for change of use and engineering operations in the Green Belt.
-(2) 2 decisions allowed on appeal where the Council originally refused to grant planning permission for change of use and (I - 3) Consider the circumstances of the decisions that have led to the trigger.
-(I - 3) Consider whether the Policy requirements need to be reviewed as part of a full or focused formal review of the Local Plan set out in Policy S13.
+(2) 2 decisions allowed on appeal where the Council originally refused to grant planning permission for change of use and (1 - 3) Consider the circumstances of the decisions that have led to the trigger.
+(1 - 3) Consider whether the Policy requirements need to be reviewed as part of a full or focused formal review of the Local Plan set out in Policy \$13.